PalNilsson/redwood/README.md

 1. `process_connections.py`: This script processes the connections data from the Rucio metrics file.
 The script reads the transfer metrics data from a JSON file, produced by Rucio, and generates another JSON file that contains the connections and their bandwidths.
-A pre-requisite for running this script is the Rucio metrics file itself, which can be obtained from the Rucio server.
+Typically the metrics data is downloaded once per week.
+The script can loop over multiple metrics files.
 2. ..